Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Analysis: Greedy Algorithms

 We present the proofs for all results on greedy algorithms.
 This section is structured as follows.
 In Section~\ref{app:pf_bg:diversity}, we quantify the diversity of data collected by \GreedyStyle algorithms, assuming perturbed context generation.
 In Section~\ref{app:pf_bg:simulation}, we show that a sufficiently ``diverse" batch history suffices to simulate the reward for any given context vector, in the sense of Definition~\ref{def:simulation}.
 Jointly, these two subsections imply that any batch history generated by a \GreedyStyle algorithm can simulate rewards with high probability, as long as the batch size is sufficiently large.
 Section~\ref{sec:bg-proofs-bg} builds on this foundation to derive regret bounds for \bg.
 The crux is that the history collected by \bg suffices to simulate a ``slowed-down" run of any other algorithm.
 This analysis extends to a version of \fg equipped with a Bayesian-greedy prediction rule (and tracks the performance of the prediction rule).
 Finally, Section~\ref{sec:bg-proofs-fg} derives the regret bounds for \fg, by comparing the prediction-rule version of \fg with \fg itself.

 \xhdr{Preliminaries.} We assume perturbed context generation in this section, without further mention.
 We use definitions for batch greedy algorithms from Section~\ref{sec:bayesian_greedy-key}: batch-greedy-style algorithm, batch history, batch context matrix, and batch covariance matrix.
+Throughout, we will use the following parameters as a shorthand: